jasonghlin/ConnectNow/README.md

-# Project Name: ConnectNow
+# Project Name: Connect Now

-**ConnectNow** is an easy-to-use web-based video conferencing platform designed to facilitate seamless communication and collaboration for multiple participants.
+[**Connect Now**](https://www.connectnow.website/) is an easy-to-use web-based video conferencing platform designed to facilitate seamless communication and collaboration for multiple participants.
 This project offers a robust set of features, including:

 - Real-time video and audio streaming
 - Dynamic room creation